RedhawkSDR/redhawksdr.github.io/content/manual/installation/_index.md

 weight: 10
 ---

-This chapter explains how to install the Core Framework, the IDE, the basic assets, and the REDHAWK Enterprise Integration software.
+This chapter explains how to install the Core Framework, the IDE, and the basic assets.
 The Core Framework is the software back-end of REDHAWK.
 The IDE is a GUI for development and interaction with REDHAWK systems.
 The basic assets are a collection of components, devices, and waveforms that developers can use to create simple software-defined radio applications.
-The REDHAWK Enterprise Integration software is a suite of software for interacting with a REDHAWK Domain in the Java Runtime Environment.

 To configure and install REDHAWK and associated dependencies, you must have root permissions.
 The REDHAWK installation is compatible with RHEL or CentOS 6 (32-and 64-bit) and RHEL or CentOS 7 (64-bit).
 The current REDHAWK release was tested against CentOS 6.9 (32-and 64-bit) and CentOS 7.4 (64-bit).